-Among Cole’s translations from contemporary Hebrew and Arabic poetry and fiction are also War & Love, Love & War by Aharon Shabtai (New Directions); Love & Selected Poems of Aharon Shabtai (Sheep Meadow); J’Accuse, by Aharon Shabtai (New Directions); So What: New & Selected Poems, 1971-2005 by Taha Muhammad Ali (Copper Canyon); The Collected Poems of Avraham Ben Yitzhak (Ibis); and Curriculum Vitae, by Yoel Hoffmann (New Directions).
+Among Cole’s translations from contemporary Hebrew and Arabic poetry and fiction are also War & Love, Love & War by Aharon Shabtai (New Directions); So What: New & Selected Poems, 1971-2005 by Taha Muhammad Ali (Copper Canyon); The Collected Poems of Avraham Ben Yitzhak (Ibis); and Curriculum Vitae, by Yoel Hoffmann (New Directions).

-Cole has received numerous awards for his work, including fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, and the 1998 Modern Language Association Translation Award.
-The Dream of the Poem was awarded the 2010 TLS Porjes-Domb Prize for the best translation from Hebrew published in the last three years.
-J’Accuse received the 2004 PEN-America Award for Poetry in Translation.
-Cole has most recently won an Academy Award in Literature from the American Academy of Arts and Letters.
-He has taught and been a visiting artist at Yale, Wesleyan, and Middlebury.
-One of the founders and editors of Ibis Editions, a small press devoted to the publication of the literature of the Levant, Cole was born in Paterson, New Jersey, in 1957.
-He began studying Hebrew in Jerusalem in 1981 and has since divided his time between Israel and the United States.
+Cole has received numerous awards for his work, including an MLA Translation Award and fellowships from the John Simon Guggenheim Foundation, the NEA, the the NEH.
+The Dream of the Poem was awarded the TLS Hebrew Translation Prize, and his translation of Aharon Shabtai’s J’Accuse was awarded the PEN-America Prize for Poetry in Translation.
+In 2010, Cole received an Academy Award in Literature from the American Academy of Arts and Letters.
+He has taught and been a visiting writer at Yale, Wesleyan, and Middlebury.
+Cole was born in Paterson, New Jersey, in 1957.
+He now divides his time between Jerusalem and New Haven.

 “A brilliant and original body of Hebrew verse.” -The New York Times Book Review